lpv11/dms-media-controls-plus/README.md

 - Scroll Step (configurable)
 - Left-click play/pause toggle
 - Middle-click mute toggle on overlay/widget area
-- (Info) When media controls are enabled, clicking at the very top of the widget will always make it toggle play/pause even with seekbar enabled.
+- (Info) When media controls are enabled, clicking or scrolling at the very top(and bottom) of the widget will always make it toggle play/pause or mute even with seekbar & widget scroll to seek enabled.
 That makes it easier to click using DankBar with 0 Edge Spacing.
-Also same happens if you click at the very bottom of the widget.
-That I don't know if I'll bother to fix.
+That is a bug on purpose, although I'd prefer it didn't happen for the bottom side but don't know if I'll bother to "fix".

 ## Manual Installation